NicoHood/Hoodloader/Readme.md

 ![pictures/Flip_2.png](pictures/Flip_2.png)

 **Click run** to upload the firmware.
 Uncheck Reset and click Start Application to restart your Arduino.
 Or just **replug the cable.**
+Read further on how to install the drivers for Windows.

 CDC Driver installation
 -----------------------